- Home

 Annie’s (Kristen Wiig) life is a bit of a mess.
 And when her lifelong best friend Lillian (Maya Rudolph) gets engaged, Annie has no choice but to be her maid of honour.

-After meeting Lillian’s other bridesmaids – including the gorgeous but over-the-top Helen (Rose Byrne) – a hilarious rivalry ensues as Annie and Helen fight to control the bridal party plans and prove they’re Lillian’s ‘best friend’.
+After meeting Lillian’s other bridesmaids – including the over-the-top Helen (Rose Byrne) – a hilarious rivalry ensues as Annie and Helen fight to control the bridal party plans and prove they’re Lillian’s ‘best friend’.

 With funny, relatable characters, and an easy-going plot, Bridesmaids is the perfect laugh-out-loud film for when you’re in need of a giggle.